straker/livingcss/README.md

      */
     ```

-* `@doc` - A file that defines the Section name, description, example, or code.
+* `@doc` - A file that defines the section name, description, example, or code.
 Useful if your section description needs to output HTML.
 The first heading of the file will be used as the section description if one is not defined.

     ```css
     /**